AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 After installing the pre-requisites and setting the environment variables listed above, restart your computer.

-## Connect the editor to the device
+## Step 3.
+Connect the editor to the device

 Connecting the editor to your device has two benefits: